dnlvarga/dnlvarga.github.io/Recon/web.md

 ```
 whatweb $domain
 ```
-Can reveal e.g. the CMS.
+Can reveal e.g. OS or the CMS.

 ## Git Dumping